MYTH: YOU CAN’T DRINK WATER FROM A WATER SOFTENER

-- Showering in soft water makes my skin feel "slippery".
-Showering in soft water may give you the sensation that soap and shampoo haven't been rinsed away.
-If fact, by removing the dissolved rock from your water, a water softener provides you with water to thoroughly clean your skin and hair, allowing your natural softening and moisturizing agents do their job.
+Showering in soft water makes my skin feel “slippery”.
+Showering in soft water may give you the sensation that soap and shampoo haven’t been rinsed away.
+In fact, by removing the dissolved rock from your water, a water softener provides you with water that thoroughly cleans your skin and hair, allowing your natural softening and moisturizing agents to do their job.
 With hard water, skin pores clog with soap residue leaving skin dry and hair dull.

-- With the use of patented technology such as directional flow screens which allow for the proper use of fine mesh resin, the Waterboss water softeners are much more efficient than a conventional softeners.
+With the use of patented technology such as directional flow screens which allow for the proper use of fine mesh resin, the WaterBoss water softeners are much more efficient than conventional softeners.

-- Actually, a water softener is the only household appliance that can save you money by using it.
+Actually, a water softener is the only household appliance that can save you money by using it.
 Using soft water can reduce water-heating bills up to 29%.
-Soft water also requires 50% to 75% less detergent to do laundry and dishes.
+Soft water also requires 50-75% less detergent to do laundry and dishes.